petpappas/Depression-Detection-from-Tweets-Using-Machine-Learning-Models/README.md

 ## 🧠 Project Overview
 This project implements a binary classification pipeline to identify signs of depression in social media text.
 Using a dataset of tweets spanning Dec 2019 to Dec 2020, we developed a system that distinguishes between **Depressed (0)** and **Non-Depressed (1)** states with high precision.

-The core innovation of this project is the **Linguistic Neutrality Filter**, which programmatically identifies and removes high-frequency words that appear equally in both classes to reduce model noise.

 ## 🗂 Project Workflow
 1. **Data Cleaning:** Handled null values, removed ~10,000 duplicates, and filtered out non-informative single-word tweets.
 2. **Advanced Preprocessing:**